refjosh/the-siren-project/README.md

 ### Step 4

-Run your the react app from the command line
+Run the react app from the command line

 ```bash
 $ npm start